BlazingTide/Phoenix/README.md

-# Zetsu
+# Phoenix
-Extensive Command API for the Spigot API
+Extensive GUI API for the Spigot API

 ### Installation
 1. Retrieve the jar from releases or compile the plugin via git and maven.